Dr. Thanos, data scientist and self-described nihilist,

 Thanos hands you the data for several planets.
 On each planet’s file, you read that: the planet currently has a population of $P$, its population grows by a factor of $R$ times per year, and its annual food production $F$ in tons.
-Assume that each individual consumes 1 ton of food per year, and that the population for each planet each year is always counted as a whole number, rounded down.
+All food produced in a year must be consumed that year; it cannot be saved.
+Assume that each individual consumes $1$ ton of food per year, and that the population for each planet each year is always counted as a whole number, rounded down.
 Given this information, your task is to find out the number of years a planet has remaining before its population is no longer sustainable by its food production.

 The first line of input consists of a single integer